OpenAudioMc/documentation/content/media.md

 # Local Audio
-Patreon's are able to play audio files through stored in their plugins folder.
+Patreon's are able to play audio files through storing it in their plugins folder.
 File names can't include spaces, but you use subdirectories.
 Simply prefix your source in a command with `local:` and we'll automatically convert, optimize and upload the sources for you.
 Make sure that your server is compatible with [RestDirect](restdirect.md)!

 Example: `/oa play @a local:themidnight-monsters.mp3`, which will be read from `plugins/OpenAudioMc/audio/themidnight-monsters.mp3`